 16. Now add the cashew powder.

-NOTE: If using store brought cashew powder, then add 2 tbsp cashew powder.
+Note: If using store brought cashew powder, then add 2 tablespoons of cashew powder.
 Check the shelf life of the store brought cashew powder before adding, as it can go rancid during storage.

-17. On a low-medium flame, stir and sauté the mixture for 2 minutes after adding cashew powder.
+17. On a medium-low heat, stir and sauté the mixture for 2 minutes after adding cashew powder.

 18. Reserve 1 teaspoon of the ground achari masala spice mix and add the rest.

 19. Stir very well.
-At this stage, you can also add 1 to 2 teaspoons of mango pickle masala, if you have it.
+At this stage, you can also add 1 to 2 teaspoons of a North Indian or Punjabi Mango Pickle masala, if you have it.

 20. Add 1 to 1.5 tablespoons besan (also known as gram flour).
 You can swap gram flour with chickpea flour.
 We are adding besan so that the curd does not separate.